-ADF&G staff appreciates the opportunity to continue to attend Fish Commission meetings with the refuge staff, and supports the continued attendance of refuge staff at Working Group meetings.
+ADF&G supports the continued attendance of refuge staff at Working Group meetings.
 If the run comes in lower than expected, then ADF&G can delay weekly periods until the chum and sockeye salmon ratios are high enough to warrant subsistence fishing openings focused on these healthy stocks and will continue to implement management measures along the entire length of the drainage.